KELLIA/CopticOCR/README.md

  -   Using recurrent neural networks
  -   Originally developed by Thomas Breuel
  -   Available at https://github.com/tmbdev/ocropy
- -   Trained for Coptic by our group
+ -   Trained for Coptic by our group and our collaborator Eliese-Sophia Lincke (Berlin)

 ![alt text](img/workflow.png "Workflow")